jashnc/blog/content/posts/politics-polarization-systems/index.md

 How does a winner-take-all voting incentivize a 2 party system?
 Here's an example:

 Imagine the (imaginary) state of West Dakota.
 West Dakota has 4 parties, each with relatively equal splits of support, let's say 25% each.
 During a senate election, 1 senate seat is up for grabs.
 Let's say that Party 1 and Party 2 are more left-leaning while Party 3 and Party 4 are more right-leaning.
 The Senate candidate for Party 1 is highly partisan and very principled.
 His/her party would never consider joining forces with Party 2 as a result, despite being ideologically similar.
-The Senate candidate for Party 3 and 4 are flexible and care more about right-leaning policies being instituted, than individual election victories.
-Both Party 3 and Party 4 acknowledge that their political views are similar, and it is therefore advantageous to join forces to make the Super Party so that they get 50% of support.
+The Senate candidates for Party 3 and 4 are flexible and care more about right-leaning policies being instituted, than individual election victories.
+Both Party 3 and Party 4 acknowledge that their political views are similar, and it is therefore advantageous to join forces to make the Super Party, and run under a single candidate, so that they get 50% of support.
 In the election that follows:

 - Party 1 gets 25% of the vote
 - Party 2 gets 25% of the vote